MLenterman/unittest4integration/docusaurus/docs/unittest4integration/arch/design-scenarios/basic-execution-of-adapter.md

 sidebar_position: 20
 ---

-# Basic Execution Of Adapter
-Adapter should preferably be small and be responsible for a single piece of functionality.
-In the future there will hopefully be another level of abstraction possible that is smaller than an adapter and would encapsulate a "function block".
-Unit testcases would then primarily be applied on those, while testcase for adapters would likely fall under integration tests.
+An adapter should preferably be small and responsible for a single piece of functionality.
+In the future another level of abstraction, smaller than an adapter, may be introduced to encapsulate a "function block".
+Unit test cases would then primarily target these function blocks, while adapter test cases would more appropriately fall under integration testing.

 ### Text as input and assert that output is a specific text value
 Adapter under test: